BGOOONZ-BLOG/bgoonz-blog2.0-v-5/notes/BGOONZ_BLOG_2.0.wiki/features/custom-search-bar.md.md

 -   type - This sets how the input looks on the screen.
 There are many types such as password, checkbox and radio yet here we are using search
 -   id - Setting an ID can make it easy to reference the input box from JavaScript which we will use later
--   name - It is common to use “q” for the search query box name
+-   name - It is common to use "q” for the search query box name
 -   placeholder - This is some text that gives a hint to the user on what the input is for

 When the HTML displays on the browser it looks like this: